sunnychavan/Milestone/README.md

 TODO:

+- need to combine in minimax (rather than just look at d + 1)
 - reintroduce caching of evaluation (via Options)
 - enable the player (at the CLI) an option to print the evaluation tree from the previous move